FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 * **Authorization code:** This is a random string of printable ASCII characters that the OAuth server includes in the redirect after the user has registered or logged in.
 This is used by the application backend and exchanged for tokens.
 * **Token endpoint:** This is an API that is used to get tokens from the OAuth server after the user has logged in.
 The application backend uses the **Authorization code** when it calls the **Token endpoint**.

 In this section we will also cover PKCE (Proof Key for Code Exchange - pronounced Pixy).
-PKCE is a security layer that sits on top of the authorization code grant to ensure that authorization codes can't be stolen or reused.
+PKCE is a security layer that sits on top of the Authorization Code grant to ensure that authorization codes can't be stolen or reused.
 The basics of PKCE is that the application generates a secret key (called the code verifier) and hashes it using SHA 256.
 This hash is one-way, so it can't be reversed by an attacker.
 The application then sends the hash to the OAuth server, which stores it.
 Later, when the application is getting tokens from the OAuth server, the application will send the server the secret key and the OAuth server will verify that the hash of the provided secret key matches the previously provided value.
 This is a good protection against attackers that can intercept the authorization code, but don't have the secret key.

-**NOTE:** PKCE is not required for standard web browser uses of OAuth with the Authorization Code Grant when the application backend is passing both the `client_id` and `client_secret` to the Token endpoint.
+**NOTE:** PKCE is not required for standard web browser uses of OAuth with the Authorization Code grant when the application backend is passing both the `client_id` and `client_secret` to the Token endpoint.
 We will cover this in more detail below, but depending on your implementation, you might be able to safely skip implementing PKCE.
 I recommend always using it but it isn't always required.

 Let's take a look at how you implement this grant using a prebuilt OAuth server (like FusionAuth).